 (b) The currently payable scale.

-(8) "Illustration" means a presentation or depiction that includes non-guaranteed elements of a policy of life insurance over a period of years and that is one of the three types defined below:
+(8) "Illustration" means a presentation or depiction that includes non-guaranteed elements of a policy of life insurance over a period of years and that is one of the three types defined as followed:

 (a) "Basic illustration" means a ledger of proposal used in the sale of a life insurance policy that shows both guaranteed and non-guaranteed elements.